omc/git-style-guide/README.md

 fine to use commits as temporary snapshots of your work.
 However, it still holds true that you should apply all of the above *before* pushing it.

+Note: The above is a general rule of thumb and a philosophical goal of good commit and good commit messages, we are all human, but in general try to be kind to the next developer who is `#Gblame what is this?` 6 months from now?

 ### Messages

 * Use the editor, not the terminal, when writing a commit message: